linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/16 European Monetary System Union.md

 ---
 aliases:
 - European Monetary System Union
-tags: null
+tags:
+- international-finance
+- european-monetary-system
+- emu
+- eurozone
-key_concepts: null
+key_concepts:
+- European Monetary System
+- European Monetary Union
+- Exchange Rate Mechanism
+- Euro currency
 parent_directory: International Finance Full chapters
 cssclasses: academia
-title: 'Chapter 16: European Monetary System Union'
+title: Chapter 16: European Monetary System Union
-linter-yaml-title-alias: 'Chapter 16: European Monetary System Union'
-primary_tags:
-- eurobond proposal particular
-- ecb uses intermediate monetary
-- european monetary ems commenced
-- countries exchange rate union
-- emu eurozone
-- raising powers repayment bonds
-secondary_tags:
-- chapter 16 european monetary
-- eurozone countries transition costs
-- european monetary union chapter
-- policies ecb target rate
-- creating single currency europe
-- external equilibrium eurozone
-- european monetary union talked
-- grexit apparent ecb policy
-- snake european monetary cooperation
-- deficits member state monetary
-- ecb governing
-- european debt
-- new european currency called
-- ecu single currency diverging
-- eu joined commencement emu
-- debt switch eurobonds discount
-tags_extracted: '2025-12-18T01:38:18.450482'
 ---

-# CHAPTER 16

-## THE EUROPEAN MONETARY SYSTEM AND EUROPEAN MONETARY UNION

-CHAPTER OUTLINE
+# Chapter 16: European Monetary System Union

+## The European Monetary System and European Monetary Union

+### Chapter Outline

 16.1 Introduction

-16.2 !e Snake in the Tunnel
+16.2 The Snake in the Tunnel

-16.3 !e background to the EMS
+16.3 The background to the EMS
-16.4 !e ERM
+16.4 The ERM

-16.5 !e ECU and its role as an indicator of divergence 16.6 Financing facilities and monetary cooperation 16.7 An assessment of the EMS
+16.5 The ECU and its role as an indicator of divergence 16.6 Financing facilities and monetary cooperation 16.7 An assessment of the EMS

-16.8 !e EMS as an anti-in$ation zone
+16.8 The EMS as an anti-inflation zone

 16.9 Intervention policy in the EMS
-16.10 !e economic performance of ERM and non-ERM countries 16.11 What is meant by economic and monetary union?
+16.10 The economic performance of ERM and non-ERM countries 16.11 What is meant by economic and monetary union?

-16.12
-Benefits of economic and monetary union
+16.12 Benefits of economic and monetary union
 16.13 Costs of EMU

 16.14 A history of the road to EMU
-16.15 !e Maastricht Treaty
+16.15 The Maastricht Treaty
 16.16 An evaluation of the Maastricht criteria

-16.17 !e Stability and Growth Pact
+16.17 The Stability and Growth Pact
-16.18 !e changeover to the single currency
+16.18 The changeover to the single currency
-16.19 !e performance of the euro in the foreign exchange market 16.20 !e eurosystem
+16.19 The performance of the euro in the foreign exchange market 16.20 The eurosystem
-16.21 !e failure of the Stability and Growth Pact 16.22 !e ERM II
+16.21 The failure of the Stability and Growth Pact 16.22 The ERM II

 16.23 PIIGS and the eurozone crisis

-16.24 !e bailouts of Greece, Ireland, Portugal and Spain 16.25 !e Covered Bond Purchase Programme
+16.24 The bailouts of Greece, Ireland, Portugal and Spain 16.25 The Covered Bond Purchase Programme
-16.26 !e Securities Market Programme
+16.26 The Securities Market Programme

-16.27
-!e Long Term Refinancing Operation (LTRO)
+16.27 The Long Term Refinancing Operation (LTRO)
-16.28 !e Fiscal Compact
+16.28 The Fiscal Compact
-16.29 !e European Stability Mechanism
+16.29 The European Stability Mechanism
 16.30 'Whatever it takes' and outright monetary transactions 16.31 Proposals to resolve the European debt crisis 16.32 First EMU Reform Plan (2012–15)
 16.33 Second EMU Reform Plan (2015–25)
-16.34 !e creation of the Banking Union
+16.34 The creation of the Banking Union
-16.35 !e completion of the European Banking Union
+16.35 The completion of the European Banking Union

-The European Monetary System and European Monetary Union

-16.36 !e creation of a Capital Markets Union
+16.36 The creation of a Capital Markets Union
-16.37 !e accession countries and EMU
+16.37 The accession countries and EMU

 16.38 Conclusions

-16.1 INTRODUCTION
+### 16.1 Introduction

-In this chapter, we examine one of the most important economic issues ever tackled by the European Union

-(EU),)namely the creation of the European Monetary Union (EMU).
-On 1 January 1999 EMU was finally

-realized in Europe when 11 founding countries (Austria, Belgium, Finland, France, Germany, Ireland, Italy,

-Luxembourg, the Netherlands, Portugal and Spain) agreed to irrevocably fix their exchange rates with no margin

-- f $uctuation and to replace their national currencies with a new European currency called the euro, which happened three years later on 1 January 2002. !e original 11 have since been joined by Greece (1)January 2001), Slovenia (1 January 2007), Malta and Cyprus (1 January 2008), Slovakia (1 January 2009), Estonia (1)January NaN., Latvia (2014) and Lithuania (2015), bringing the total membership to 19 countries. !is means that eight countries (Bulgaria, Croatia, Czech Republic, Denmark, Hungary, Poland, Romania and Sweden) are EU members but have not yet adopted the euro. !e United Kingdom and Denmark both negotiated 'opt-outs' from the EMU project and Sweden has a _de facto_ - pt-out. !e UK has since departed the European Union on 1 January 2020 and is therefore unlikely to be part of any eurozone for the foreseeable future.
-However, all the new members of the EU that have joined since the commencement of the EMU have in principle agreed to adopt the euro at some point in the future as part of their accession agreements. !e euro area population in early 2021 covers some 342 million citizens which is higher than the US population of 330 million.
+In this chapter, we examine one of the most important economic issues ever tackled by the European Union (EU), namely the creation of the European Monetary Union (EMU).
+On 1 January 1999 EMU was finally realized in Europe when 11 founding countries (Austria, Belgium, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal and Spain) agreed to irrevocably fix their exchange rates with no margin of fluctuation and to replace their national currencies with a new European currency called the euro, which happened three years later on 1 January 2002.
+The original 11 have since been joined by Greece (1 January 2001), Slovenia (1 January 2007), Malta and Cyprus (1 January 2008), Slovakia (1 January 2009), Estonia (1 January 2011), Latvia (2014) and Lithuania (2015), bringing the total membership to 19 countries.
+This means that eight countries (Bulgaria, Croatia, Czech Republic, Denmark, Hungary, Poland, Romania and Sweden) are EU members but have not yet adopted the euro.
+The United Kingdom and Denmark both negotiated 'opt-outs' from the EMU project and Sweden has a *de facto* opt-out.
+The UK has since departed the European Union on 1 January 2020 and is therefore unlikely to be part of any eurozone for the foreseeable future.
+However, all the new members of the EU that have joined since the commencement of the EMU have in principle agreed to adopt the euro at some point in the future as part of their accession agreements.
+The euro area population in early 2021 covers some 342 million citizens which is higher than the US population of 330 million.

 Despite its successful realization, some ten years a(er its commencement the eurozone faced a severe test,